MonetDBSolutions/tpch-scripts/README.md

 The script `perf_monitor.py` can be used to monitor the query performance over a relatively long running period.
-First, it repleatedly executes each query in the benchmark 5 times and compute the average of the 4 fastest executions.
+First, it executes each query in the benchmark `N` times and compute the average time of `N-1` fastest executions.
 This average is regarded as the baseline performance of this query.
 Then, the script repeatedly execute the whole benchmark query set for the time period as given by the option `--duration`.
-For each iteration, the queries are randomly ordered for their executions.
+During each iteration, the queries are first randomly reordered for their executions.

-After each query execution, the script compares this execution time against the baseline performance of this query to see if the performance of this query has degradated.
+After each query execution, the script compares this execution time against the baseline performance of this query to see if its performance has degradated.
-The performance deviation percentage is computed using
+The performance deviation percentage is computed as:

     devpercnt = (current_exec_time - baseline_exec_time) / baseline_exec_time.

-If `devpercnt` is larger than the threshold given by the option `--degradation_threshold`, then we have detected a "performance degradation".
+If `devpercnt` is larger than the threshold given by the option `--degradation_threshold`, then we have detected a _performance degradation_.
-Otherwise, we have a "performance normality".
+Otherwise, we have a _performance normality_.

-If the performance is in the `normality` state (i.e. its initial state) and the number of performance degradations has reached the number given by the option `--patience` (i.e. patience level), then the performance will receive a `degradated` status.
+If the performance status is `normality`, which is also the initial status, and the number of performance degradations has reached the number given by the option `--patience` (i.e. the patience level), then the performance status will be changed into `degradation`.
-If the performance is in the `degradated` state, and the number of performance normalities has reached the patience level, then the performance will receive a `normality` status.
+If the performance status is `degradation` and the number of performance normalities has reached the patience level, then the performance status will be changed into `normality`.

 This script outputs the following information about the query executions: